 Retrieve All Employment Documents

 All the documents relating to your employment will come in handy when you want to prove that you were wrongfully terminated.
+Plus, should you choose to work with someone like these Minnesota wrongful termination lawyers to fight your case, they will want to gather as much evidence to support you as possible.
 Your personnel file, employment contract, workplace policies, and job evaluations will contain information to help you win your case.
 Additionally, union contracts, pay stubs, and memos can be used to show that your employer was at fault for firing you.
 If you were employed through an oral contract, you would at least need a memo showing that that conversation took place.

 Document the Details of Your Termination

 The second thing you do after gathering all your documents is to write down everything that happened before and during your termination.
 Usually, the termination process begins long before the day you are actually terminated.
 You need to document if any warnings were given to you and their exact dates.

 Also, write down everyone who was involved in the process.
 Write details of events that happened that could have led to the actual termination.
 Writing all the details is important to make sure you do not forget anything in the future.
 All the details you write down will be used to defend you by a lawyer or by your union.